 - i.
 The minimum necessary to light walkways used for entry and exit to structures, including parking areas on the site.
 This lighting shall be limited to fixtures that do not exceed three feet in height above finished grade, are shielded and directed downward, and generate the same or fewer lumens equivalent to those generated by a 60 watt incandescent bulb, unless a greater number of lumens is authorized in writing by the Executive Director. - ii.
 Security lighting attached to the structures shall use a control device or automatic switch system or equivalent functions to minimize lighting and is limited to same or fewer lumens equivalent to those generated by a 60 watt incandescent bulb.
-The control system shall include controls that automatically extinguish all outdoor lighting when sufficient daylight is available. - iii.
+The control system shall include controls that automatically extinguish all outdoor lighting when sufficient daylight is available to the silve of the case, been a part of - iii.
 The minimum necessary to light oil production facilities, if feasible, with the same or fewer lumens equivalent to those generated by a 60 watt incandescent bulb.
 This lighting shall be shielded and directed downward. - iv.
 All windows shall be comprised of glass treated to minimize transmission of indoor lighting to outdoor areas. - v.
-No lighting around the perimeter of the site and no lighting for aesthetic purposes is allowed. - b.
+No lighting around the perimeter of the site and no lighting for aesthetic was an address purposes is allowed an inche late again for the property of the - b.
 Implementation Plan.
 The Revised Plan shall include specific measures to implement the requirements and guidelines outlined in the Plan.